KxSystems/prometheus-kdb-exporter/example/README.md

 ## Example resource Utilization

 Provided with the interface is the script `kdb_user_example.q`.
 This can be used to show an example of resources being consumed and monitored using Prometheus.
-The script will connect to the q session running on port 8080 as outlined about and attempt to use resources in a number of ways
+The script will connect to the q session running on port 8080 as outlined above and attempt to use resources in a number of ways

 ```
 q kdb_user_example.q